Junio-Moreira/app-passwdGenerator/README.md

 ## Project 🎯

-This project consists of an Android application that implements a secure and customizable password generator.
-The application allows users to create passwords with different security criteria, ensuring the protection of their personal information.
-With a simple and intuitive interface, users can easily define the desired characteristics of the password and copy it to the clipboard with a single click.
+This project is an Android application that generates secure and customizable passwords.
+Users can set security criteria and copy the generated password to the clipboard with a single click, all within a simple and intuitive interface.

 ## Layout 🎨